 Most hardware makes a loss upon launch, turning a profit later with additional hardware, software, and subscription sales making up the costs.
-The PlayStation 5 is no exception.
-While the disc version is finally running at a profit, the next-generation VR system will likely run at a loss when initially launched.
+The PS5 is no exception.
+While the disc version is finally running at a profit, the PSVR 2 will likely run at a loss when initially launched.
 Even with increased screen resolution, haptic feedback, and increased processing, Sony would probably hesitate to set the price point drastically higher than the original.

 When is the PSVR 2 release date?

-With the only official release date confirmed as "not 2021," it looks like Sony is still deep in development with the new hardware.
-Though nothing is definite, there are quite a few rumors and estimations based on other available evidence that seem to hold some weight.
-The most credible claim to date appears to be from Bloomberg, who wrote an in-depth article about the current state of screen manufacturers and where the industry is heading.
+No official release date has been announced, though rumors suggest Sony has begun manufacturing the new hardware.
+Alhough nothing is definite, there is some information based on available evidence that holds some weight.
+The most credible claim to date appears to be from Bloomberg (opens in new tab), who wrote an in-depth article about the current state of screen manufacturers and where the industry is heading.

 What new features will the PSVR 2 headset have?

-Sony filed a “motion-sickness reduction” patent that includes the DualSense’s haptic feedback in the headset to help reduce disorientation for players.
-It also points toward improvements with comfort for glasses wearers.
-The patent, which outlines their method for eye-tracking, specifically takes account of this section of gamers.
-Both of these features have not been confirmed but seem probable as they help deal with problems common with many players.
+Sony filed a “motion-sickness reduction” patent that includes the DualSense’s haptic feedback in the headset to help reduce disorientation for players which is likely the headset vibration referred to in the official announcement.
+It also points toward improvements with comfort for glasses wearers (opens in new tab) such as the individually adjustable lenses.
+The patent, which outlines their method for eye-tracking, specifically takes into account this section of gamers.
+These details were officially confirmed in the February blog post.

 What are the new PSVR 2 controllers?

-The one aspect of the new PlayStation VR that we are confident of is the new controllers.
-Sony has focused a lot of their release information on this new design.
-The unique orb shape allows a far more natural grip than the old Move controllers aiding immersion.
+The one aspect of the PSVR 2 that we are confident of is the new controllers.
+Sony has focused a lot of their release information on this new controller design (opens in new tab).
+The unique orb shape allows for a far more natural grip than the old Move controllers, aiding immersion.
 The shape also moves the trigger under the controller, which feels more natural to hold.
 The layout is most interesting because the four action buttons are divided over the two handsets, making it likely that the controllers will need to be used as a pair.